Siya Kolisi: International career

+Captaincy achievements

+Siya Kolisi has become the most decorated South African Captain, having won two World Cups back to back in 2019 Japan and 2023 France (equaling the New Zealand team led by Richie McCaw, who also won back to back world cups in 2011 and 2015) as captain.
+Further to that, he now stands alone as the only Springboks Captain to have led South Africa to four consecutive wins against the All Blacks.
+Prior to that he shared the record with former Captain's John Smit (2007) and Felix du Plessis (1949).
+He also has now won as captain, the most trophies in one year (2024) than any other Springboks Captain before him.
+The Qatar Airways Cup, The Mandela Challenge Plate, The Freedom Cup, The Rugby Championship and The Prince William Cup.

 Personal life

-Kolisi married Rachel Kolisi in 2016 and as of 2022 they have two children together: son Nicholas Siyamthanda (born 2015) and daughter Keziah (born 2017).
-Since 2014 Siya's half-siblings, Liyema and Liphelo, children of Siya's mother who died in 2009, have been part of the Kolisi household, after five years in orphanages and foster care in Port Elizabeth.
-Rachel, one year older than Siya, is from Grahamstown and worked in event management before taking on duties as a full-time mother.
+Kolisi married Rachel Smith in 2016 and as of 2022 they have two children together: son Nicholas Siyamthanda (born 2014) and daughter Keziah (born 2017).
+Since 2014 Siya's half-siblings, Liyema and Liphelo, children of Siya's mother who died in 2009, have been part of the Kolisi household, after five years in orphanages and foster care in Gqeberha.
+Rachel, one year older than Siya, is from Makhanda and worked in event management before taking on duties as a full-time mother.